wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 > xformers: No use for it with sageattn being so fast;
 > been ages ... back then it was maybe 5% ahead of sdpa

+> `Unload Modules` in ComfyUI manager can potentially fix weird VRAM issues

+> Note cfg usage(>1.0) increases resources consumption

+> disable smart memory in ComfyUI - then it always offloads [does not try to keep models in VRAM to avoid unnecessary RAM - VRAM transfers]

 ## Drozbay

 [drozbay](https://github.com/drozbay) is continuing to push boundaries on what can be achieved aroud Wan models.